ethanzitting/caddy-reverse-proxy/README.md

 // ip.
 The best option he suggested though would be to have all the projects and
 // the caddy reverse proxy running in the same docker network.
 This would be
 // more secure, as it would mean the databases aren't exposed to the whole server.
-// He said that this may not work, as the projects may have mysql containers
+// He said that this may not work, as the projects may have mysql containers with
 // identical names.